-In “My Fair Ernest T. Bass,” one of the most hilarious episodes ever of the 1960s television classic, The Andy Griffith Show, Sheriff Andy Taylor tried to pass off Ernest T., the bumpkinly, rock-throwing, havoc-wreaking hillbilly as a cultured gentleman.
-By teaching him manners, Andy hoped Ernest T. would find a girl and learn to behave in polite society.
-The expectations Andy had for the slovenly Ernest T. were an example of the Pygmalian Effect, a phenomenon positing that the greater the expectations placed upon people, the better they will perform.
+In “My Fair Ernest T. Bass,” one of the most hilarious episodes ever of the 1960s television classic, The Andy Griffith Show, Sheriff Andy Taylor tried to pass off Ernest T. as a cultured gentleman.
+By teaching him manners, Andy hoped Ernest T., a bumpkinly, rock-throwing, havoc-wreaking hillbilly, would find a girl and learn to behave in polite society.
+The expectations Andy had for the slovenly Ernest T. were an example of the Pygmalion Effect, a phenomenon positing that the greater the expectations placed upon people, the better they will perform.
 It’s a form of self-fulfilling prophecy.

 The International District is replete with specialty grocery stores and restaurants of various ethnicities.
 It is a veritable melting pot, a microcosm of the multi-cultural Duke City in a few blocks.
 The International District represents more than just cultural diversity.
 It represents people who took back their neighborhoods, a citizenry who lives and works in an area they are proud to call home.
 The International District has also become a respected dining destination.
 Aficionados of ethnic cuisine have come to recognize that few areas in the city offer as much culinary diversity.

-Even if the Pygmalion Effect isn’t at play in the resurgence of this once shunned area, the phenomenon is most definitely in effect when my friend Barbara Trembath recommends a restaurant to me, particularly an Asian restaurant.
-I have come to expect that the restaurants she recommends to me will be fantastic A world-traveler who has visited Japan, Korea, China, Hong Kong, Thailand and Burma, Barbara is one of the most savvy diners in the city.
+Even if the Pygmalion Effect isn’t at play in the resurgence of this once shunned area, the phenomenon is most definitely in effect when Barbara Trembath recommends a restaurant, particularly an Asian restaurant.
+I’ve come to expect that the restaurants she recommends to me will be fantastic A world-traveler who has visited Japan, Korea, China, Hong Kong, Thailand and Burma, Barbara was one of the most savvy diners in the city (sadly she has since relocated to Boston).
 She’s a voracious reader and culinary student, currently learning all she can about Chinese cooking (the “real kind” she says half-kiddingly).
 Her immediate goal is to be able to recreate the original Kung Pao.

 When Barbara recommends a restaurant, it behooves others to listen…then to rush over to her anointed choice before it’s overwhelmed by dining traffic.
 Shortly after she discovered the Asian Grill on the fringes of the International District, she let me know in no uncertain terms that this new restaurant is “great,” a rousing endorsement from the usually reserved fellow foodie.
 She told me the Vietnamese interpretations of other Southeast Asian dishes are “prepared, in some cases, better than original versions” she’s found in her extensive travels and in having lived in San Francisco for years.